A Latent-Variable Model for Intrinsic Probing: Introduction

-To obviate this difficulty, we introduce a novel latent-variable probe for discriminative intrinsic probing.
-The core idea of this approach is that instead of training a different probe for each combination of neurons, we introduce a subset-valued latent variable.
+To obviate this difficulty, we introduce a novel latent-variable probe for intrinsic probing.
+Our core idea, instead of training a different probe for each subset of neurons, is to introduce a subset-valued latent variable.
 We approximately marginalize over the latent subsets using variational inference.
-Training the probe in this manner results in a set of parameters which work well across all possible subsets.
+Training the probe in this manner results in a set of parameters that work well across all possible subsets.
 We propose two variational families to model the posterior over the latent subset-valued random variables, both based on common sampling designs: Poisson sampling, which selects each neuron based on independent Bernoulli trials, and conditional Poisson sampling, which first samples a fixed number of neurons from a uniform distribution and then a subset of neurons of that size \citep{lohr2019sampling}.
-Conditional Poisson sampling offers the modeler more control over the distribution over subset sizes; they may pick the parametric distribution themselves.\looseness=-1
+Conditional Poisson sampling offers the modeler more control over the distribution over subset sizes; they may pick the parametric distribution themselves.